8e7an/dotvim/NOTES.md

 To move backwards through the jump list to an older jump use <ctrl-o>.
 To move to a newer jump use <ctrl-i>.
 You can also press <tab>.
-{number}ctrl+i Jump to {number} in control list
+{number}<ctrl+i> Jump to {number} in control list

 Vim will store up to 100 locations in your jump list.
 If you ever want to clear them all out, run the command :clearjumps and your jumplist history will be wiped clean.
-For more info, check out :help jumplist in Vim.
+For more info, check out `:help jumplist` in Vim.
 Also be sure to read about the Vim change list which is similar to but different from the Vim jump list.

 ## Change list